-Collar with a plain rounded back and a cut in the front.
-The width of the collar is the same throughout
+Cape collar is a collar with a plain rounded back and a cut in the front.
+The width of the collar is the same throughout.

-A fabric tube sewn in the garment for encasing elastic or drawstring
+A casing is a fabric tube sewn in the garment for encasing elastic or drawstring.

-This is used along with a tracing wheel to transfer pattern markings to fabric from the paper patter.
-It has removable ink on one side in different colour choices
+This is used along with a tracing wheel to transfer pattern markings to fabric from the paper pattern.
+It has removable ink on one side in different colour choices.

 Fabric folded and stitched to hold elastic, cording, or boning.